department-of-veterans-affairs/caseflow-efolder/README.md

 # this shows you the status of all of your dependencies
 ```

 Make sure to run `make down` in caseflow repo directory before running this or update ports in the docker-compose.yml to match.
+This is because Caseflow eFolder and Caseflow expect postgresql to be running on different ports.

 5. Turning off dependencies
 ```